Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttime_1_g3.md

 <div class='question question'>

 It is $165 \ \text{minutes}$ before midnight.
-Put one digit into each of the four boxes to show the time on this $24$-hour digital clock.
+Put one digit into each of the four boxes to show the time on this $24 \ \text{-hour}$ digital clock.

 $